 Beat together the butter and 175g (this means you must leave some for the glaze) of the crème fraîche until you get a loose mixture, stir in the caster sugar, then the eggs and beat again until it begins to dissolve.
 This mixture will be runny, don’t worry!

 Sift in the flour and baking power and beat again until you have a thick batter.
 Using a fine grade grater, grate in the rind of half a lemon and one lime.
-Juice the grated lime and half a lemon into the batter.
+Juice the grated lime and half a lemon into the batter and add the gin here if you want to add it to the cake.
 Stir well.